Table of contents:

 Finding Business Partners

-Having a large, relevant network and a high response rate for your connection messages can also help you find potential partners.
-The more relevant connections you have, the easier it will be to find new partners to do business with.
+A large, relevant network and a high response rate for your connection messages can also help you find potential partners.
+The more relevant connections you have, the easier you find new business partners.

 How to Create a LinkedIn Connection Message That Gets a High Response Rate

-There are many factors that influence how likely another person is willing to accept your invitation and become your connection on LinkedIn.
-But generally, the success rate largely comes down to three things: clarity, brevity, and relevance.
+Many factors influence how likely another person will accept your invitation and become your connection on LinkedIn.
+But generally, the success rate largely comes down to clarity, brevity, and relevance.

 If you want more people to say YES when you reach out to them with your LinkedIn connection request and message, tailor your approach as follows: